PacoReinaCampo/PU-RISCV/doc/isa/markdown/opcode-descriptions.md

 | `fcvt.lu.d`  | `Convert the double-precision value in frs1 to a 64-bit unsigned integer, then write the result to rd`                           |
 | `fcvt.d.l`   | `Convert the 64-bit signed integer in rs1 to a double-precision value, then write the result to frd`                             |
 | `fcvt.d.lu`  | `Convert the 64-bit unsigned integer in rs1 to a double-precision value, then write the result to frd`                           |
-: RV64D - "RV64D Standard Extension for Double-Precision Floating-Point (in addition to RV32F)"
+: RV64D - "RV64D Standard Extension for Double-Precision Floating-Point (+ RV32F)"

 | ins name     | instruction description                                                                                                          |
 |--------------|:---------------------------------------------------------------------------------------------------------------------------------|